 It is advisable that every rider teams up with another (buddy) rider prior to the start of a ride.
-The buddies are accountable to each other for the duration of the ride and look 'out for' each other.
-This is in addition to the Ride Captain's role in monitoring any stragglers.
+Buddies are accountable to each other for the ride and look 'out for' each other.

 Bailing

 If you bail during a ride it is your responsibility to advise your buddy or Ride Captain of your intention.